Smart Bazaar: Acquisition

 In 2020, Big Bazaar was acquired by Reliance Retail, the retail division of the Reliance Industries, as part of a ₹24,713 crore ($3.36 billion) sale transaction of Future Group.
 However, the deal was called off on 23 April 2022 after FRL's creditors voted against going forward with it.
-Reliance Retail launched its new retail format by the name of Reliance Smart Bazaar, that cater to consumer needs.
+Reliance Retail launched its new retail format by the name of Reliance Smart Bazaar, that catered to consumer needs.
 It offers online and offline services to the customer.
 Online shopping services can be availed using the JioMart platform.

 Controversy

-According to The New Indian Express report in September 2022, the Bhubaneswar Municipal Corporation (BMC) fined Reliance Smart Bazaar Rs 1.5 lakh for allegedly putting up posters and hoardings without permission.
+According to a September 2022 report by The New Indian Express, the Bhubaneswar Municipal Corporation (BMC) fined Reliance Smart Bazaar Rs 1.5 lakh for allegedly putting up posters and hoardings without permission.
 The fine included Rs 1 lakh for kiosk advertisements and Rs 50,000 for hoardings.
 The advertisements, placed between September 2 and 8, violated the BMC Advertisement Regulations 2006 and were deemed a public nuisance.